Stomach and Back Pain Together: 8 Causes & What It Means

-Stomach and back pain that occurs simultaneously can be a result of a condition that a spinal condition, like bad posture, standing for many hours, or sleeping on a very soft or very hard surface.
-However, back pain that radiates and is also felt in the stomach, and together, it can be a sign of a kidney stone, gas, gallbladder inflammation or other gastrointestinal changes.
+Stomach and back pain that is felt together can be the result of a spinal issue, like bad posture, standing for many hours, or sleeping on a very soft or very hard surface.

-Imagem ilustrativa número 1
+Imagem ilustrativa número 2

-What causes pain the stomach and back?
+What causes pain the stomach and back together?

 1. Kidney stones

 With kidney stones, it is common to experience intense lower back pain on either the left or right side, or both sides.
 However, in some cases, the pain may radiate to the abdominal region.
 In addition, kidney stones can cause inflammation in the kidneys, bladders and ureters, which can increase the risk of infection and additionally cause upper stomach pain.
-Learn more about what can cause kidney stones

 2. Spinal problems